UppsalaNLP/uuparser/README.md

 To train a set of parsing models for a set of treebanks:

-python src/parser.py --dynet-seed 123456789 --outdir [results directory] --datadir [directory of UD files with the structure UD\_\*\*/iso\_id-ud-train/dev.conllu] --include [languages to include denoted by their ISO id] --epochs 30 --userlmost --dynet-mem 5000 --pseudo-proj --extrn [external word embeddings file]
+python src/parser.py --dynet-seed 123456789 --outdir [results directory] --datadir [directory of UD files with the structure UD\_\*\*/iso\_id-ud-train/dev.conllu] --include [languages to include denoted by their ISO id] --epochs 30 --userlmost --dynet-mem 5000 --extrn [external word embeddings file]

 For optimal results you should add the following to the command prompt `--k 3 --usehead --userl`.
 These switch will set the stack to 3 elements; use the BiLSTM of the head of trees on the stack as feature vectors; and add the BiLSTM of the right/leftmost children to the feature vectors.